Dynamical Tropicalisation: Complex Tropical Currents

 By Rashkovskii's formula \cite{Rash}, one has

-where $\text{MA}(f)$ is the \textit{real Monge-Amp\'ere measure} of $f$ and $V \subseteq \R^n$ is a Borel set.
+where $\text{MA}(f)$ is the \textit{real Monge-Amp\`ere measure} of $f$ and $V \subseteq \R^n$ is a Borel set.
 Recall that when $f$ is smooth, we have

 where $\mu$ is the Lebesgue measure in $\R^n$ and the definition can be extended to the non-smooth case by continuity.
-Lagerberg in \cite{Lagerberg}, introduced the theory of \emph{superforms} and \emph{supercurrents} where he could also decompose the real Monge--Amp\'ere measures into bidegree $(1,1)$ components to obtain
+Passare and Rullg{\aa}rd in \cite{Pass-Rull}, used a mixed form of Rashkovskii's formula to reprove the Bernstein theorem.
+Lagerberg in \cite{Lagerberg}, introduced the theory of \emph{superforms} and \emph{supercurrents} where he could also decompose the real Monge--Amp\`ere measures into bidegree $(1,1)$ components, $dd^\sharp f$, to obtain